amanrai31/React2/README3.md

 We can Pass event handlers as props => it’s common for components like buttons to contain styling but not specify behavior.
 Instead, parent components will pass event handlers down.

 **NOTE :** Event handlers are defined inside a component, so they can access props.
+Event handler need not to be pure.

 ### Event propagation/bubbles